Manolo Portanova: Personal life

 Portanova's father Daniele played in the Serie A for Siena, Bologna, and Genoa.

+Gang rape charges and trial

 On 10 June 2021, Portanova was placed under house arrest following an injunction related to a case of rape in the city of Siena.
-On December 6 2022, Portanova was charged with gang rape along with his uncle, Alessio Langella.
+On 6 December 2022, Portanova was charged with gang rape along with his uncle, Alessio Langella.
 Both were sentenced to six years in prison, and in addition Portanova was fined with having to pay €100,000 to the victim, €20,000 to the mother of the victim, and €10,000 to a Siena-based women's shelter who took part in the investigation.